 Owen reviewed that the Bureau was recently awarded three federal grants: an American Apprenticeship Grant (WAGE\$); an expansion grant; and an accelerator grant.
 He noted that WAGE\$ and the expansion grant will affect the construction trades through funding efforts to recruit and retain women and minority apprentices and under-skilled workers.
-Attendees did not have questions or comments.
+In contrast, the accelerator grant will help the Bureau fund new positions, further train Apprenticeship Training Representatives in consultative sales and outreach, and upgrade its information management system.
+Owen encouraged the committee to read the hand-out for more details on each grant.
+The committee did not have questions or comments.